Live and grow weed in Hawaii on a budget. It’s easier than you think. Work trade on farms to save money.

 WWOOF stands for Willing Workers on Organic Farms.
 It is a program that works basically as a classified ads directory for farmers who are looking for work in exchange for housing and/or food supplies.
-Farmers post what they need (the hours of work and type of work), in exchange for what the offer (a place to stay and food arrangements, if any).
+Farmers post what they need (the hours of work and type of work) in exchange for what they offer (a place to stay and food arrangements, if any).

-It’s up to each farm host to decide what they will offer for the work they want done.
-Some of these farms suck to be honest—they expect very long hours of work (40+ hr/week) just for rent.
+It’s up to each farm host to decide what they will offer for the work they want to be done.
+Some of these farms suck, to be honest—they expect very long hours of work (40+ hr/week) just for rent.
 Seems like a wasted effort to me.
-I like the ones that are more mellow like 16 hr/week.
+I like the more mellow ones, like 16 hr/week.

 The Poor Man’s grow

 If you can’t get your hands on some property of your own, then maybe you can work something out with another property owner in order to grow cannabis crops there.
 A lot of people are doing these sort of caretaking deals because they always want someone guarding the property.

 If you don’t have the cash to start growing, you gotta make do with what you got.

-The cheapest option is to do a seed-in-soil outdoor grow, no lights.
-If you can afford a cheap LED grow light you can manipulate the plants flowering cycle with only a few hours of lighting after the sun goes down.
+The cheapest option is to do a seed-in-soil outdoor grow with no lights.
+If you can afford a cheap LED grow light, you can manipulate the plants’ flowering cycle with only a few lighting hours after the sun goes down.

 Hawaiian strains are here and adapted to the climate.
-If you make some 420 friendly connections around the Island maybe you can score some for free.
-There are a lot of super chronic strains going around but just as much bunk, low-vigor hybrids.
+If you make some 420 friendly connections around the Island, maybe you can score some for free.
+Many super chronic strains are going around, but just as many bunk, low-vigor hybrids.
 Buying seeds from a marijuana seed bank is always a good option.

 Foxfarm’s Happy Frog is a cheap organic mixed fertilizer.
 Organic and filled with a large list of the best known natural fertilizers and supplements all in one bag.
-FF Happy Frog also comes packed with mycorrhizal fungi inoculant, a key to taking advantage of all the nutrients in your soil and pumping up your micro-life.
+FF Happy Frog also comes packed with mycorrhizal fungi inoculant, which is key to taking advantage of all the nutrients in your soil and pumping up your micro-life.
 Happy Frog contains many slow-to-breakdown components, keeping nutrients constantly available for your plants with correct use and application.